ericsonga/APCSAReview/_sources/VariableBasics/VariablePracticeParsons.rst

 Mixed Up Code Practice
 ------------------------------

 Try to solve each of the following.
 Click the *Check Me* button to check each solution.
 You will be told if your solution is too short, has a block in the wrong order, or you are using the wrong block.
-Some of the problems have an extra block that isn't needed in the correct solution.
+Some of the problems may have an extra block that isn't needed in the correct solution.
 Try to solve these on your phone or other mobile device!

 .. parsonsprob:: ch3ex1muc
    :adaptive: